 It's a "hyperinflation" of graduates who qualify for latin honors that also include a potential 652 magna cum laude and 634 cum laude graduates, said journalism professor Danilo Arao, drawing parallels with fast-rising consumer prices.

 A Latin phrase that translates to "with the greatest honors," summa cum laude is the university's highest academic distinction for graduates with a weighted average grade of 1.20 or higher.

 Colleges at UP Diliman can submit names for latin honor consideration until Wednesday, after which, the University Council will finalize how many will graduate with honors among a batch that has spent the last two, crises-plagued years of the pandemic finishing their degree via remote learning.

-"It needs to be addressed to know the reasons for having more Latin honor graduates," Arao told reportr, adding such inquiry is not meant to "invalidate the deserving honor students" as pointed out by students who took issue with his claim.
+"It needs to be addressed to know the reasons for having more Latin honor graduates," Arao told reportr, adding such inquiry is not meant to "invalidate the deserving honor students".

-But "grade deflation", the common solution proposed in response to the phenomenon, would be ineffective in the absence of such reforms in other schools who may be experiencing the same problem, Stanford Review said.
+But "grade deflation", the common solution proposed in response to the phenomenon, would be ineffective in the absence of such reforms in other schools who may be experiencing the same problem.

 "But if other schools don’t adopt similar policies, we will be faced with a situation where Stanford students will be applying for jobs with Bs, versus kids from other schools with inflated As," it said.